What We Do

 As a senior IT consultant, Henley provides services across a variety of government agencies throughout the Canberra region.

-Secretary - Shah Jillani
+Vice President - Shah Jillani

 Shah was born, raised, and educated in Islamabad, the capital of Pakistan.
 By profession, Shah is an ICT systems engineer and works in the public sector.
 Shah previously worked in the private and non-profit sectors.
 Shah holds a Master's degree and two bachelor's degrees from different universities.
 Shah moved to Australia with his family in 2012.
 Prior to that, he spent ten years in the UAE, where he worked for the government and multinational corporations, gaining valuable professional experience.
 In 2016, Shah and his family purchased their first property in Gungahlin Town Centre, where the family has lived ever since.
 As a resident and property owner in Gungahlin Town Centre, Shah is interested in the development and planning of the Gungahlin district.
 Living for many years in a multicultural environment such as Dubai, Shah has always felt Gungahlin’s cultural and linguistic diversity made it feel like home.
 Shah is passionate about contributing to making Gungahlin a wonderful place for everyone to live.